ibexa/documentation-developer/docs/api/rest_api_usage.md

 https://doc.ibexa.co/en/latest/api/rest_api_guide/#other-headers

 There are mainly four headers to specify a REST request:
-- `Accept` describing the response type and format;
+- [`Accept`](https://tools.ietf.org/html/rfc2616#section-14.1) describing the response type and format;
-- `Content-Type` describing the payload type and format;
+- [`Content-Type`](https://toos.ietf.org/html/rfc2616#section-14.17) describing the payload type and format;
 - `X-Siteaccess` specifying the target SiteAccess;
 - `X-HTTP-Method-Override` allowing to pass a method while using `POST` method as previously seen in [HTTP methods](#request-http-methods).
+- [`If-None-Match`](https://tools.ietf.org/html/rfc7232#section-3.2) reclaiming the cached response of a previously visited resource if still up-to-date using [HTTP Etag](https://tools.ietf.org/html/rfc7232#section-2.3).
+TODO: Is it usable or not enough implemented to be used?

 Few other headers related to authentication methods can be found in [REST API authentication](rest_api_authentication.md).